secret-tech/frontend-ico-dashboard/README.md

 [![Build Status](https://travis-ci.org/JincorTech/frontend-ico-dashboard.svg?branch=develop)](https://travis-ci.org/JincorTech/frontend-ico-dashboard)

+Last stable version is [1.4.0](https://github.com/secret-tech/frontend-ico-dashboard/releases/tag/v1.4.0) in master branch.
+In develop branch we're redesign dashboard, so dev branch not ready for production.

 ### Commit hooks

 That boilerplate uses pre-commit hooks and run some scripts before making git commit.
 To see what is started before commit check package.json pre-commit block.
 Default - `yarn lint:all` and `yarn test`.
 To ignore the check, use `-n` e.g `git commit -n -m 'Your amazing commit msg'`.